Sonoma County regional flyer of food distribution locations.download

 Seniors & High Risk Population

 Click this link for a Sonoma County listing for seniors and high risk population for more information about delivery services for hot meals and paid groceries.

-Contact Council on Aging to pick up meals or register for home delivered meals, please call (707) 525-0143 x013.
+Contact Council on Aging to pick up meals in Cloverdale, Healdsburg, Rohnert Park, Santa Rosa, Sebastopol and Sonoma Valley or register for home delivered meals by calling (707) 525-0143 x013.

 Disaster Relief for Immigrants